Altair-Bueno/axum-template/README.md

 axum-template = "0.1.0"
 ```

 The [`engine`] module contains detailed usage examples for each of the
 supported template engines.

+If you plan using an unsupported engine, check the [`TemplateEngine`] docs

 # Available features